-Our Top Picks of Things to Do in Santa Fe
+9 Best Things to Do in Santa Fe

 We rolled into Santa Fe downright D U S T Y. Dirty, even (I cringe to think what my mom’s best friend, Debbie and her partner , thought when we brought in a bagful of laundry into her house and then took our shoes off.)
 She was so kind and welcoming and the absolutely perfect hostess that she didn’t even bat an eye or miss a beat, but we were looking, by all estimations, rough in every sense of the word.
 We were in need of a soft landing after several weeks on the road and boy did we get it.
 We had the guest room all to ourselves, a guest bathroom, free wifi, a place to do laundry and a home-cooked meal each night.
 We even got to enjoy her favorite breakfast place and I got to experience my first progressive dinner in her neighborhood.
 It was so much fun meeting some of her friends and other Santa Fe locals.

-Below are our top things to see, do and eat in Santa Fe, New Mexico.
+Our top things to see, do and eat in Santa Fe, New Mexico.

 Slot canyons, gorgeous 360 degree views of the surrounding areas and beautiful landscapes that reminded me of the moon.
 I’d actually never heard of this place before but Debbie and Ron recommended it and we decided to head there one morning and are still feeling mind-blown.